sebranchett/ExoSPEEDY/README.md

 - h - gets input from a .h file
 - m - sets or modifies value in a .h file
 - s - sets a value in the subroutine
+- ? - unsure where value is set